Disclaimer: We are not a veterinarian body. Please consult your vet before diagnosing a condition or administering medication to your herd.

 What is a tooth abscess?

-Tooth root abscesses typically occur when new teeth are coming through (which can occur between 6 months and 4 years of age) or when a tooth or jaw fractures.
-These instances often create an entry point for bacteria that is responsible for causing an infection in the tooth.
+A tooth root abscess is a condition where pus forms inside the teeth, gums or bone of the jaw due to a bacterial infection. and typically occur when new teeth are coming through (which can occur between 6 months and 4 years of age) or when a tooth or jaw fractures.
 The occurrence of tooth root abscesses may also be due to the difference in food they receive here in Europe, which can be rough and sharp, causing abrasion of the mouth tissues and/or wearing of the teeth, which can be an invitation for bacteria.

 Which teeth are likely to be affected?